From Clawdbot to a Movement

 2. Use MCP for controlled access

-Model Context Protocol (MCP) gives you a structured way to grant agents access to specific tools with defined permissions.
+Model Context Protocol gives you a structured way to grant agents access to specific tools with defined permissions.
 Instead of giving OpenClaw raw API keys, connect it through MCP servers that enforce read-only, write-with-approval, or full-access policies per system.

 3. Audit the skills you install